mHijuxS/mhijuxs.github.io/_posts/2025-04-24-hackthebox-forest.md

 ### Quick Recap
 - The machine is a Domain Controller, which is indicated by the presence of LDAP, Kerberos and SMB services.
 - The machine has LDAP anonymous bind enabled, which allows us to enumerate users and groups without authentication.
-- The machine has a service account, svc-alfresco, which has Kerberos pre-authentication disabled, making it vulnerable to AS-REP Roasting.
+- The machine has a service account, `svc-alfresco`, which has Kerberos pre-authentication disabled, making it vulnerable to AS-REP Roasting.
-- The machine has a group, "EXCHANGE WINDOWS PERMISSIONS", which has the rights to perform a DCSync attack over the domain.
+- The machine has a group, "EXCHANGE WINDOWS PERMISSIONS", which has the `WriteDacl` rights to perform a DCSync attack over the domain.

 ### Lessons Learned / To be reforced
 - Enumerate anonymous bind on LDAP to gather information about the domain